JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-03-06-modularizationwhy.md

 > Note: modules sometimes need to be recompiled even if they don't have direct code changes, but because a dependency changed.
 More info [here](https://jeroenmols.com/blog/2017/06/14/androidstudio3/).

-### 2. Enable dynamic delivery (instant apps)
+### 2. Enable on demand delivery
 While you could argue that app size isn't a major concern in most western countries, the same cannot be said for all parts of the world.
-[Instant apps](https://developer.android.com/topic/google-play-instant/) however break that line of thinking and ensure small apps are beneficial for everyone.

-In order to become an instant app, your app must be under 4MB (or 10MB without direct deep links from search results).
-This means you have to aggressively scale down your app, reducing it to only its essentials for the instant app variant.
+But no matter where your users are, saving bandwidth and on device storage is a nice thing to do.

+Recent years however, Android has added support for some interesting new deployment options:

+- [Instant apps](https://developer.android.com/topic/google-play-instant/) allow users to run apps without installing them.
-Having a modularized app will make it dramatically easier (and is almost inevitable) to get under those limits.
-Further, it allows you to use [dynamic delivery](https://developer.android.com/studio/projects/dynamic-delivery) to download new features on the fly when the user starts accessing those.
+- [On demand delivery](https://developer.android.com/studio/projects/dynamic-delivery) allows to ship a smaller app with fewer features and download new features on the fly when the user starts accessing those

+Modularizing your app is the very first step in being able to add support for these.
+Even if you aren't considering these use cases today, it's a big win if your architecture is already prepared to add them later on.

 ### 3. Simplify development
 As covered in my [previous post]({{ site.baseurl }}{% link blog/_posts/2019-02-20-tacklelegacy.md %}), modularization helps to get rid of or to avoid spaghetti code.
 In a modularized world you could still have spaghetti (within modules), but at least it would be multiple smaller, easily digestible portions.